 If you want world class reliability you must set world class work quality standards and make sure that they are delivered.

 Humans make mistakes regularly.
 In maintenance work a mistake or error left in a job leads to early equipment failure.
-To maximise your chances of getting great work done that delivers high reliability, you must include work quality control at the task level.
+To maximize your chances of getting great work done that delivers high reliability, you must include work quality control at the task level.

 I would like to know when Quality Control Standards and ACE 3T procedures are most applicable.